cieslarmichal/faker-cxx/README.md

 community.
 Faker C++ helps with the creation of realistic and customizable fake data for testing and development purposes within C++ applications.

-## Usage and Documentation
+## 📖 Usage and Documentation

 To properly use Faker C++ you must first consume the Faker library (see Consuming Library with CMake).
 Once that is done, you need to include the proper [header](https://cieslarmichal.github.io/faker-cxx/files.html) file depending on the module you wish to generate data from or use general include file `faker-cxx/Faker.h`.
+All the docs can be found [here](https://cieslarmichal.github.io/faker-cxx/).

 Below is an example of how to use Faker C++ in your code.